Ramsey-finiteness for graph pairs: A complete solution to the Burr-Erd\H{o}s-Faudree-Schelp conjectures: The cyclic--cyclic case

 \begin{proof} Because $F\to(G,H)$ if and only if $F\to(H,G)$, we may assume $\mtwo(G)\ge \mtwo(H)$ and set

 Suppose, for a contradiction, that $\RR(G,H)$ is finite.
 Let $F_1,\dots,F_t$ be representatives of all isomorphism classes in $\RR(G,H)$.
 Then for every graph $X$,

-Indeed, if $X\to(G,H)$, choose a subgraph of $X$ which is minimal with respect to inclusion among all Ramsey graphs for $(G,H)$; this subgraph belongs to $\RR(G,H)$ and hence is isomorphic to one of the $F_i$.
+Indeed, if $X\to(G,H)$, choose a subgraph of $X$ which is minimal with respect to inclusion among all Ramsey graphs for $(G,H)$; this subgraph belongs to $\RR(G,H)$ and hence is isomorphic to one of the representatives $F_i$, that is, $F_i\preceq X$ for some $i$.
 The converse follows from monotonicity.

 We first show that every $F_i$ has density strictly larger than $d$.

 \emph{Claim.} For each $i\in\{1,\dots,t\}$, one has $\rho(F_i)>d$.

 \emph{Proof of the claim.} Suppose instead that $\rho(F_i)\le d$ for some fixed $i$.
 Let $X_i$ count the labeled copies of $F_i$ in $G_{n,p}$ with $p=cn^{-1/d}$, where $c$ is the constant from Theorem~\ref{thm:threshold}.
 Since $F_i$ is fixed,